 On the other hand, C-9 and C-7 light sets are heavier-duty than mini-lights and are more reliable.
 If one bulb is broken, missing, or twisted in a mini-light string, all or part of the remaining string won’t work.
 This isn’t the case with the larger bulb sets; they continue to operate.

-If you want to buy any of the lights mentioned above online at Amazon and have them delivered to your doorstep, click on these links:
+If you want to buy any of the lights mentioned above online at Amazon and have them delivered to your doorstep, using these links:

 The most convenient light strings have a male plug at one end and a female receptacle at the other—you can plug them together from end to end, which makes them easier to route.
 In the case of mini-lights, short, 50-light strings are often a better bet than longer 100-, 150-, or 200-light strings because you can easily unplug and replace a defective string.